-Leonardo and the Center for Science and the Imagination have concluded the Leonardo Imagination Fellowship Program for Fall 2020.
+Leonardo-ASU and the Center for Science and the Imagination concluded the first Leonardo Imagination Fellowship Program in Spring of 2021.
 The selected fellows participated in a prototype season of the fellowship.
 They joined a virtual program to explore experimental art-science innovation practices across multiple publishing and broadcast media platforms that imagine a regenerative, vibrant global future for all.

 Fellows proposed and carried out hybrid creative projects and activities that integrated art and science for positive global impact aligned with the United Nations Sustainable Development Goals.
 The fellowship supported experimental work, especially across new and emerging media or publishing, to model new ways that art-science can advance resilience, justice, empathy, cooperation, generosity, trust and other qualities that make social systems and digital culture more human and more humane.
 The goal was not only to advance individual projects, but also to connect diverse communities of practice and interest together for dialogue, engagement and empowerment.